nanobox-io/nanobox-guides/articles/shared/install-nanobox.md

 In your user home directory, there's a `.nanobox/config.yml`.
 This file is used to configure your Nanobox container and how the container interacts with your local filesystem.

+Set the `mount-type` to `netfs` for faster reads and writes in your local development environments.

 ```yaml
 mount-type: netfs
 ```